-Taken from the Oklahoma Disability Etiquette Handbook, from the Office of Handicapped Concerns, Oklahoma City, Oklahoma, 2001 and updated by The Learning Accommodations Center, Northern Essex Community College, Haverhill, MA, 2015
+Taken from the Oklahoma Disability Etiquette Handbook, from the Office of Handicapped Concerns, Oklahoma City, Oklahoma, 2001 and updated in 2018 by The Learning Accommodations Center, Northern Essex Community College, Haverhill, MA

 Disability Etiquette Tips

-How to interact with people who have physical disabilities
+How to interact with people who have disabilities

 Many people do not know what to say or how to act when they meet someone with a physical disability.
 People with disabilities have the same feelings and concerns as you.
 The general rule is to treat a person with a disability with the same respect and consideration you would like others to extend to you.

-- People First Language – Individuals with disabilities are individuals first.
-Example: “A person who uses a wheelchair”, instead of: “wheelchair user” or “wheelchair bound.”
+- People First Language: Individuals with disabilities are individuals first.
+Example: “A person who uses a wheelchair,” instead of: “wheelchair user” or “wheelchair bound.”
 Avoid disempowering terminology such as “invalid, handicapped, victim, crippled.”

 - Avoid Stereotypes: Students’ success or failure is not based on their disability.
-Example of stereotype: “student with learning disability cannot be a nurse.”
+Example: “A student with learning disability cannot be a nurse.”

-- Don’t mention the person’s disability unless he or she talks about it or it is relevant to the conversation.
+- Don’t Mention a Person’s Disability: Unless they talk about it or it is relevant to the conversation.

-- Identify yourself to someone with a visual disability, so they know who it is, and others who may be present.
+- Identify yourself: Announce yourself to someone with a visual disability (so they know who it is!) and others who may be present.
 Don’t leave the person without excusing yourself first.
 As you enter an unfamiliar room with the person, describe the layout and location of the furniture.

-- ASK first if someone needs assistance – If it appears that a person with a disability needs help, ask if he or she would like your assistance.
+- ASK First if Someone Needs Assistance: If it appears that a person with a disability needs help, ask if they would like your assistance.
 Wait until your offer is accepted.
 Ask for specific instructions if you are unsure how to help.
-Be prepared to have our offer of help declined, and accept it gracefully.
+Be prepared to have your offer of help declined and accept it gracefully.

-- Speak directly to person with disability or who is deaf instead of their Personal Care Assistant (PCA) or Interpreter.
+- Speak Directly: Address the person with a disability or who is Deaf, instead of their Personal Care Assistant (PCA) or Interpreter.
 Be considerate of the extra time it might take for a person with a disability to do or say something.
 Be prepared for various devices that augment speech.
 Don’t hesitate to talk with someone who uses a computer with synthesized speech.
 Do not pretend to understand the person with a disability if you did not.
-Simply say what you think you heard the person say, and ask to be corrected if you have misunderstood.
+Simply say what you think you heard the person say, and ask to be corrected, if you have misunderstood.
 You can also offer pencil and paper if it is clear that the person has use of their hands.
 When speaking to a person who is Hard of Hearing or uses a hearing aid, face them directly, speak clearly and at a moderate pace, but do not shout.
 Shouting distorts the normal lip formations and will hinder a person’s ability to lip-read.
 It also distorts sounds received by a hearing aid.
 Use gestures, sign language or an interpreter to communicate.

-- Do Not Assume a Patronizing Conversational Style: Speaking to the person with the disability as though he or she were a child (unless it is a child).
-Never pat the head of a person with a disability or express pity for his or her condition.
+- Do Not Assume a Patronizing Conversational Style: Speaking to the person with the disability as though they were a child (unless it IS a child!) is unacceptable.
+Never pat the head of a person with a disability or express pity for their condition.

-- Never lean on, move or hold onto a wheelchair when speaking to a person in a wheelchair.
+- Never Lean or Hold onto a Wheelchair: When speaking to a person in a wheelchair.
 The chair is part of the space that belongs to the person who uses it.
-If you will be engaging in a conversation with the person, pull up a chair to place yourself at the person’s eye level.
+If you will be engaging in conversation with the person, pull up a chair to place yourself at the person’s eye level.